Summer Olympics Books for Kids

-The Olympic Games are an exciting world event of athletics and national pride.
-Get your kids excited about the different Olympic sports by reading children’s books to build up their background knowledge and anticipation for these athletic events.
+The Summer Olympic Games are an exciting world event of athletics and national pride.
+Get your kids excited about the different Summer Olympic sports by reading children’s books to build up their background knowledge and anticipation for these exciting athletic events.

-The Summer Olympics has more than twice the sports as the winter.
-You can see the entire list on Olympics.org but I’ve listed some of the summer sports below.
+You can see the entire list of sports on Olympics.org but I’ve listed some of the summer sports below.

 Summer Olympics Books for Kids